 The Organization is exposed to various risks through its financial instruments, without being exposed to concentrations of risk.
-The following analysis provides a measure of the enterprise's risk exposure at the April 30, 2016.
+The following analysis provides a measure of the enterprise's risk exposure at the August 31, 2018.

-The Organization's financial instruments consist of cash, accounts receivable, and accounts payable and accrued liabilities.
+The Organization's financial instruments consist of cash, accounts receivable, accounts payable and accrued liabilities and due to related party.

-Credit Risk
+Credit risk

 Credit risk is the risk that one party to a financial instrument will cause financial loss to the other party by failing to discharge an obligation.
 The Organization minimizes the credit risk of cash by keeping cash with credit worthy financial institutions.
 Accounts receivables are monitored on regular basis.
-There is no change in risk from 2015.
+There is no change in risk from 2017.